Wealthfront Automated Bond Portfolio Methodology White Paper

 Source: Wealthfront

-Rebalancing and ongoing Management
+Rebalancing and Ongoing Management

 The composition of any portfolio will naturally drift as asset prices move.
 Even though the prices of bond ETFs are in general more stable than higher-risk asset classes (for example equities or real estate), it is still possible for certain sub-asset classes to outperform the others and alter the overall composition of a portfolio.